 Bedroom and Kitchen Package

 For students coming from overseas to take up rooms in residence, a ‘starter pack’ may be purchased by early September.
 These packs are designed to equip a student from overseas with the basic items to set up ‘home’, as Bed Linen, Tableware and Cooking Utensils are NOT included in the Inventory of Trinity College or Trinity Hall rooms.
-There are two packs available, one consisting of bedroom linen, quilt, pillow, hand towel, bath towel and 10 hangers and the other pack consists of cooking utensils that include a frying pan, saucepans, cutlery and crockery.
+There are two packs available, essential bedroom package and kitchen package including eating and cooking utensils suitable for one person.
 They are sold at cost price, and so are good value.
 You need to let the Accommodation Office know well in advance if you require a pack so that they can arrange to have one placed in your room on the day of your arrival.
-For details on what is included in the ‘starter pack’ please see the following form: Download Bed and Kitchen Package (PDF)
+For details on what is included in the ‘starter pack’ please see below: